 If you notice that there are some bumps that pop up after applying your GESSO, it’s no reason to fret.
-Just sand out the bumps and apply another coat of paint over the top.
+Just sand out the bumps (a sanding sponge or sanding block are total lifesaver options here!) and apply another coat of paint over the top.

 How long should you let GESSO dry?